The adopter's handbook on therapy cover

 £12.95

 Adoption signals a new beginning and, for the child, the start of a journey to a brighter future with the support of a loving family.
-For many adopted children, however, putting the past behind them isn’t always easy.
-The legacy of early experiences – loss, trauma, abuse – leaves many adopted children fragile, wary, angry and emotionally volatile.
+But for many adopted children, the legacy of early experiences – loss, trauma, abuse – can leave them fragile, wary, angry and emotionally volatile.

 How can children be supported to get to a calmer and happier place?
-And what can be done to help the adoptive parents who often bear the brunt when their children make their pain felt loud and clear?
+And what can be done to help the adopters who often bear the brunt when their children make their pain felt loud and clear?

 Adoption support is available and so is therapeutic help.
 But how do you know what’s best for your child?
 What therapies are available and how do they work?
 How do you go about finding a therapist and how do you know if they are competent?